 Swiss Meringue Buttercream

-- In the bowl of a stand mixer, whisk the sugar into the egg whites then set the bowl over a saucepan filled with about two inches of simmering water over medium heat.
+- In the bowl of a stand mixer (make sure your bowl is heat safe - stainless steel is best), whisk the sugar into the egg whites then set the bowl over a saucepan filled with about two inches of simmering water over medium heat.
 Do not let the bottom of the egg whites bowl touch the water.
 Whisk the whites and sugar constantly until sugar is dissolved and mixture has thinned out (about 3-4 minutes).

 - Place the bowl on the stand mixer and fit with the whisk attachment.
 On medium-high speed, beat the mixture until stiff peaks form and the meringue is no longer warm to the touch, at least 10-15 minutes.
 If it’s still not reaching stiff peaks, stop the mixer, place the bowl in the fridge for 10 minutes, then return to the mixer and continue beating until stiff peaks form.